 We expect puppies to mouth and nip.
 That’s what puppies do.
 Sock on the ground?
 Into the mouth.
-Wearing baggy pants?
+Wearing baggy jeans?
 Mouth.
 Playing with a toy?
 Who needs a toy when fingers taste better?

-But just as much as we expect that puppies will mouth and nip, we also expect that behavior to stop (or at least significantly decrease) as they age.
+But just as much as we expect that puppies will mouth and nip, we also expect that behaviour to stop (or at least significantly decrease) as they age.
 So what happens when your dog has reached late adolescence or adulthood and still continues to use their mouth with abandon?

 In reality, there aren’t many differences between how we train mouthing and nipping in a puppy vs. an adult dog.
 The difference lies in how easily and quickly they can learn.